-ZIP: 206 Title: Deployment of the Blossom Network Upgrade Owners: Daira Hopwood <firstname.lastname@example.org> Credits: Simon Liu Status: Final Category: Consensus Created: 2019-07-29 License: MIT
+ZIP: 206 Title: Deployment of the Blossom Network Upgrade Owners: Daira Hopwood <firstname.lastname@example.org> Credits: Simon Liu Status: Final Category: Consensus / Network Created: 2019-07-29 License: MIT

 The term "network upgrade" in this document is to be interpreted as described in ZIP 200.
 3

 The terms below are to be interpreted as follows:

 This proposal defines the deployment of the Blossom network upgrade.

 The primary sources of information about Blossom consensus protocol changes are:

 The network handshake and peer management mechanisms defined in 4 also apply to this upgrade.

 The following network upgrade constants 3 are defined for the Blossom upgrade:

 Nodes compatible with Blossom activation on testnet MUST advertise protocol version 170008 or later.
 Nodes compatible with Blossom activation on mainnet MUST advertise protocol version 170009 or later.
 The minimum peer protocol version that Blossom-compatible nodes will connect to is 170002.